gwc-summer-newark-nj/alexa_skill/ex/lambdaupdate.md

 # Update lambda function to use slots

 Now when our lambda function is invoked, we can access the slot, which contains information about a specific show to query.
-Our lambda function will invoke a tv show API, which will return information about the TV show.
-We will create a response containing the information obtained about the TV show.
+Our lambda function will invoke a TV show API, which will return information about the TV show.
+We will create a response containing the information obtained about the TV show API.

 ADD EXAMPLE HERE that contains example request and response.